marcoferrer/kroto-plus/README.md

         range = StandProto.Attack.Range.CLOSE
     }

-    //Copy extensions are also generated
+    // Copy extensions are also generated
     val newAttack = attack.copy { damage = 200 }

+    // orDefault() will return the messages default instance when null val nullableAttack: Attack? = null
+    nullableAttack.orDefault()

-    //As well as plus operator extensions
-    val mergedAttack = attack + Attack { name = "Sunlight Yellow Overdrive" }
+    // As well as plus operator extensions val mergedAttack = attack + Attack { name = "Sunlight Yellow Overdrive" }
 ```

 The generated extensions allow composition of proto messages in a dsl style.
 Support for Kotlin's ```@DslMarker``` annotation is enabled using the configuration option ```useDslMarkers = true```.
 Using dsl markers relies on protoc insertions, so take care to ensure that the ___kroto-plus___ output directory is the same as the directory for generated ___java___ code